andrewjahn/AndysBrainBook/docs/glossary/terms.rst

 - **Navigate:** Moving through directories.
 With a GUI, it's the same as double-clicking on a folder to see what is inside.

 - **Script:** A text file containing several Unix commands that are executed consecutively.
 This will save you time, as the same commands do not need to be repeatedly entered by the user into the command line.
 Scripts are usually labeled with a .sh extension.

 - **Shell:** The Unix interpreter.
-There are different shells - tcsh, zsh, and bash, to name a few - which all require slightly d ifferent syntax to execute commands.
+There are different shells - tcsh, zsh, and bash, to name a few - which all require slightly different syntax to execute commands.
 For example, if/else conditional statements are written differently in tcsh than in bash.

 - **String:** A sequence of letters. "myVariable" is an example of a string; so is "asdf".